The UNC CFAR Traditional Award RFP guidance for proposals should be used unless otherwise noted in this NOSI

 Request for Proposals for HIV/COVID-19 Small Grants

-The University of North Carolina Center For AIDS Research (CFAR) is soliciting proposals for small grants for up to one year (ending by 7/31/23) to support emerging (new and early stage) HIV investigators or experienced investigators new to HIV research interested in evaluating innovative questions related to HIV infection and COVID-19 infection.
+The University of North Carolina Center For AIDS Research (CFAR) Developmental Core is soliciting proposals for small grants for up to one year to support emerging (new and early stage) HIV investigators or experienced investigators new to HIV research interested in evaluating innovative questions related to HIV infection and COVID-19 infection.
 Please note that we cannot fund clinical trials as defined by NIH.

 The purpose of this award is to increase scientific contributions by supporting small grants to address research questions related to COVID-19 and HIV infection.
 Recipients of this award will be well-positioned to incorporate pilot data from their proposed research question into a larger R21 or R01 NIH grant proposal, on which they must serve as PI (not Co-I).
-In addition to the generation of pilot data to enhance a future NIH grant application, grantees are expected to produce a manuscript for publication from study data.
+In addition to the generation of pilot data to enhance a future NIH grant application, grantees are expected to develop the research question of interest, and produce a manuscript for publication from study data.

 Similar to the NIH NOSI, we are interested in research in epidemiology, social and behavioral sciences, and HIV prevention and clinical care including: